medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ```
 To avoid breaking changes in downstream models, include a version tag in the dependency.

-In CHT Sync config, set the URL of this repository to the `CHT_PIPELINE_BRANCH_URL` [environment variable]({{< relref "apps/guides/data/analytics/environment-variables" >}}), either in ´.env´ if using ´docker compose´, or in ´values.yaml´ if using Kubernetes.
+In CHT Sync config, set the URL of dbt GitHub repository to the `CHT_PIPELINE_BRANCH_URL` [environment variable]({{< relref "apps/guides/data/analytics/environment-variables" >}}), either in ´.env´ if using ´docker compose´, or in ´values.yaml´ if using Kubernetes.

 ### Deploying models